-Bus Transportation is provided by Barrington Transportation Company (847-381-1043).
-Please refer to the District School Bell and Lines School Expectations for details regarding rules and conduct.
-Questions or concerns regarding your child’s bus route may be addressed directly to Barrington Transportation Company (see phone above).
+Bus Transportation is provided by Barrington Transportation Company (847-381-1043); questions or concerns regarding your child’s bus route may be addressed directly to Barrington Transportation Company.
 Issues of significant concern should be brought to the principal’s attention.

 School bus riders, while in transit, are under the jurisdiction of the school bus driver.
-All students may be assigned seats, and seating changes will be made by the bus driver and/or principal, as deemed necessary.
+All students may be assigned seats; seating changes will be made by the bus driver and/or principal as deemed necessary.
 Problems with bus conduct will be handled as follows:

 Several improvements to enhance the safety and security of your child have been made in the Barrington 220 School District.
 Among them is the addition of digital video and audio observation cameras on 78 of the Barrington Transportation Company’s largest passenger buses.
 These clearly identified cameras will help ensure children are behaving appropriately and will provide clarification should an incident occur.
 Most importantly, on buses where they are installed, the cameras will record audio and video of all routes to monitor the wellbeing of your child while riding to and from school.